Helping Youth in Care Find School & Life Success

 A strategic collaboration between Youth Guidance, Chicago Public Schools and the Illinois Department of Children and Family Services, STRIVE serves youth who have experienced trauma or neglect by integrating support systems within the school environment.
 Staff act as mentors and advocates by determining the needs of students and offering resources that help fill identified voids.
 Staff outreach and support helps in-care youth transition into adulthood and lead productive lives.

-During the 2015-2016 academic year, STRIVE served 200 youth age 14-21 through one-on-one counseling, college tours, social and educational enrichment field trips, parent and family engagement educational workshops and educational activities.
+STRIVE serves youth ages 14-21 through one-on-one counseling, college tours, social and educational enrichment field trips, parent and family engagement educational workshops and educational activities.

 - Crisis intervention and stabilization